 The course record on the Nullarbor Links is a 2-under par 70, set in 2018 by 2015 ALPG Rookie of the Year winner Hayley Bettencourt.
 I quickly realized how impressive that score really is.
 After all, just not losing a ball out here is nearly almost impossible!

 Beginning to run low on balls, I dropped one between the burnt-out shell of an abandoned car and the square green.
 I chipped over, putt back onto the green, and left a 5-footer short for a solid X.

-Before leaving Nundroo, we fueled up again and made the futile attempt to scrape the bugs off our windshield.
+Before leaving Nundroo, we fueled up again and made another futile attempt to scrape the bugs off our windshield.
 We had another 144 kilometers or 89 miles to the next tee.